ganesh-santhanam/ganesh-santhanam.github.io/_posts/2018-01-28-Dropout as bayesian approximation.md

 MC dropout averages over T forward passes  thru the network at test time.
 To estimate test mean and uncertainity by simply collecting the stochastic dropout forward passes.

-References
+# References

 1.Srivastava et al  Dropout:A simple way to prevent neural networks from overfitting,2014
-2.Abadi et al ,TensorFlow: Large-scale machine learning on heterogeneous systems, 2015 3.Gal and Ghahramani: Dropout as Bayesian approxiamtion: Representing model uncertainity in deep learning 2015 4.Radford Neal:Monte Carlo Implementation of Gaussian Process Models for Bayesian Regression and Classification 1997
+2.Abadi et al ,TensorFlow: Large-scale machine learning on heterogeneous systems, 2015 3.Gal and Ghahramani: Dropout as Bayesian approximation: Representing model uncertainty in deep learning 2015 4.Radford Neal: Monte Carlo Implementation of Gaussian Process Models for Bayesian Regression and Classification 1997